Abraham Pineo Gesner: Later life and death

 For a time, Gesner remained in New York, practising medicine and continuing his research into hydrocarbons.
 In 1861, Gesner published A Practical Treatise on Coal, Petroleum and Other Distilled Oils, which was extremely influential in the future development of the petroleum industry and remarkable for the accuracy of his predictions on the future course the refining business would take.
 Gesner was humble about his contribution to the development of the petroleum industry, writing in A Practical Treatise on Coal that "The progress of discovery in this case, as in others, has been slow and gradual.
 It has been carried on by the labors, not of one mind, but of many, so as to render it difficult to discover to whom the greatest credit is due."

 After the publication of A Practical Treatise on Coal, Gesner became a distillation consultant, visiting the oil fields in Enniskillen Township sometime around 1860.
 Gesner might have helped James Miller Williams in the development of his petroleum refinery in Hamilton in 1861.

 In 1863, Gesner returned to Halifax, Nova Scotia, where he was offered the chair of Natural History at Dalhousie University, but he died on April 29, 1864, before he could take up the position.
 Gesner was buried in an unmarked grave at Halifax's Camp Hill Cemetery.

 Legacy

 In 1933, Imperial Oil Ltd., then a Standard Oil subsidiary, erected a memorial at Gesner's grave in Camp Hill Cemetery to pay tribute to his contribution to the petroleum industry.
 The monument reads "His treatise on the geology and mineralogy of Nova Scotia, 1836, was one of the earliest works dealing with those subjects in this province and about 1852 he was the American inventor of the process of kerosene oil.
 Erected by Imperial Oil Ltd. as a token of appreciation and for his important contribution to the oil industry."

-In 2007, Gesner was inducted into the Canadian Petroleum Hall of Fame for his contributions to the petroleum industry.
+In 2007, Gesner was inducted into the Canadian Petroleum Hall of Fame for his contributions to the petroleum industry and in 2013 he was added to the Nova Scotia Institute for Science's Hall of Fame.
+In 2016, Gesner was posthumously inducted to the Order of New Brunswick by the province of his longtime residence.